 In Section \ref{sec:single-layer}, we first review the fundamentals of random matrix spectra before exploring the properties of standard softmax key-query attention matrices with isotropic input.
 We prove the existence of a spectral gap for such attention matrices and use this result to demonstrate rank collapse in width.
 Next, we introduce a modified attention mechanism designed to eliminate the spectral gap and show that this modification effectively resolves rank collapse in width.

 In Section \ref{sec:depth}, we extend our analysis from a single attention layer to a deep attention-only transformer.
 Using a certain class of random Markov matrices to model attention, we precisely determine the rate at which rank collapse occurs as a function of width and depth (Proposition \ref{prop:cov_sr_collapse}), thereby revealing for the first time how the two interact.
 Furthermore, we prove that the removal of the spectral gap cures rank collapse in width and mitigates the exploding gradients (Propositions \ref{prop:resolved_sr_collapse} and \ref{prop:resolved_exploding_gradient}).

-In section \ref{sec:exp}, we validate our findings, providing empirical evidence of rank collapse in both width and depth, as well as exploding gradients.
+In Section \ref{sec:exp}, we validate our findings, providing empirical evidence of rank collapse in both width and depth in commercial models such as BERT family.
 We put to test our ``remove the gap'' solution across a range of architectures featuring LayerNorm and skip connections and show its effectiveness in resolving stable rank collapse and slowing down gradient explosion.
 Finally, we observe the emergence of additional outliers in deep transformers and conduct experiments to study the potential benefits of removing all outliers rather than the dominant one.